iminurnamez/outta-my-lane/README.md

 #Outta My Lane!!!

-*PyWeek 22 entry*
+*PyWeek 22 entry by iminurnamez*

 Don't spend enough time in traffic already?
-Topleft Games has you covered.
+This game has you covered.

 ##How to Play

+*Requires python and pygame*

 Launch run_game.py to play